by Ted Golden

 In 1988, Kenner toys produced the first series of Starting Lineup figures.
 Based on an idea conceived by former Cincinnati Bengals player Pat McInally, the original series included athletes from baseball, basketball, and football.
 Each action figure came in a color coded package (blue, red, and green respectively).

 By the early 1990s, the figures were extremely popular.
-Small conventions popped up around the country and even The National became a hotspot for figures.
+Small conventions popped up around the country and even The National Sports Collectors Convention became a hot spot for figures.
 Kenner started to release a handful of convention exclusives and then established the SLU Collector Club.
 A few figures were issued exclusively to SLUCC members.

 Today, the convention and collector club pieces, not being available through retail, usually cost a bit more money.
 The figures were so popular that in 1993, hockey figures, with their distinct yellow boxes, were introduced.
 Four years later, Auto racing was introduced.